-This rule is established by authority conferred upon the Ohio board of regents in the appropriation acts for capital improvements adopted by the general assembly and pursuant to the requirements of Chapter 119. of the Revised Code.
+This rule is established by authority conferred upon the chancellor of higher education in section 3333.04 of the Revised Code.

 As used in this rule: